sassoftware/esp-kubernetes/README.md

 ## Changes
 For changes between releases, peruse the [changelog](CHANGELOG.md).

-## Kubernetes Cluster requirements
-There are some basic requirements for a Kubernetes cluster in order to support a LightWeight SAS Event Stream processing deployment.

-### Requirements:
-* A `RO` persistent volume for use as the backing store for the Postgres Database.
-The deployment file that binds this PV is `pvc-pg.yaml`.
-* A `RW` persisten volume for use as a read/write scratch area for input file(csv,json), output files(csv,json), and DL/ML models (aStore/ONNX/Pythn).
-The deployment file that binds this PV is `pvc.yaml`.
-* A `nginx` ingress controller.
-This is the gateway into the K8 cluster.
-If your K8 namespace is named `<namespace>`, and your DNS domain is named `<domain>`, `<namespace>.<domain>` must resolve to the public IP of the `nginx` controller.
-* A properly configured DNS system.
-The fully qualified domain names <namespace>.<domain> must resolve both externally and within the Kubernetes cluster.
-* A docker repository must be available on the Kubernetes cluster and populated with the SAS Event stream processing docker images.

-## Azure Notes
-If you are installing this package on Azure Kubernetes Service (AKS), then read the [Azure Notes](AZURE-notes.md) before deploying SAS Event Stream Processing.

-## AWS Notes
-If you are installing this package on AWS - Elastic Kubernetes Service (EKS), then read the [AWS Notes](AWS-notes.md) before deploying SAS Event Stream Processing.

-## GCP Notes
-If you are installing this page on Google Kubernetes Engine (GKE), the read the [GCP Notes](GCP-notes.md) before deploying SAS Event Stream Processing.

 ## Introduction
 This project is a repository of scripts, YAML template files, and sample projects (XML files) that enable you to develop, deploy, and test an ESP server and SAS Event Stream Processing web-based clients in a Kubernetes cluster.
 The resulting SAS Event Stream Processing cloud ecosystem runs independently of SAS Viya.